spryker/spryker.github.io/docs/about/all/GPSR.md

 ---
 title: General Product Safety Regulation (GPSR)
-description: The Spryker B2B Suite is a showcase that demonstrates ready-to-use B2B-specific Spryker features in a live implementation.
+description: The General product Safety Regulation (GPSR) and how Spryker can help customers meet the requirements for this new regulation.
 last_updated: Dec 3, 2024
 template: concept-topic-template
 ---